 - Lack of sufficient refrigerant

-Either way, the result is that the air conditioner's evaporator coil does not properly dissipate heat, and in essence 'overcools' itself.
-The impact of this super-cooling is condensation (that's water formation), and over time ice forms from that condensation as it cools below the freezing point.
-In other words, the A/C just turned into an old-school icebox.
+Either way, the outcome is that the air conditioner's evaporator coil does not properly disperse the heat, and in essence 'overcools' itself.
+The impact of this super-cooling is condensation (that's water formation), and eventually ice forms from that condensation as it cools below the freezing point.
+In short, the A/C just turned into an old-school icebox.

 What Can You Do When Your A/C Freezes?

 - Turn the unit completely off at the thermostat, and do not just move up the temperature on the thermostat.
 Just make sure the A/C system is completely OFF.

 - Do what you can to ensure airflow is not restricted.
 Replace the furnace or air handler's filter along with any return air filters.
-Open all the registers completely and ensure that they are not blocked by furniture or drapery.
+Open all the registers completely and confirm that they are not blocked by furniture or drapery.

 - Call D.A.
 Bennett Service Experts.
-The air conditioning system needs to be professionally inspected to ensure there are no refrigerant leaks or damage to the equipment.
+The air conditioning system needs to be inspected by a NATE-certified professional to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?

-This can lead to a costly repair.
-When your air conditioner freezes over it can lead to a compressor replacement.
-Replacing your compressor can cost as much as a downpayment on a new system.
+This can lead to an expensive repair.
+When your air conditioner freezes over it can lead to damage to the compressor.
+Replacing your compressor can cost as much as a downpayment on a high efficiency model.
 In fact, many people are forced to decide between installing a new system and repairing the old model.
 If you move fast, follow the instructions, and call a NATE-certified technician, you stand a better chance of having a less expensive job.
-Your technician will quickly analyze the problem and how to avoid the issue from happening again.
+Your technician will quickly analyze the problem and how to avoid the issue from occurring in the future.
 If a leak was really the cause (and that is rare, but possible), the leak has to be repaired or the unit will likely freeze again.